mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/7-2-accessible-styling.md

   - Use an online tool such as WebAIM's [Color Contrast Checker](https://webaim.org/resources/contrastchecker/) or [TPGi Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/) to check whether your color contrast conforms to the relevant WCAG conformance criteria

-  - Be mindful of those with color blindness or visual impairments, provide high contrast modes to suit
+  - Be mindful of those with color blindness or visual impairments; provide high-contrast modes to suit

-- :focus and :hover styles.
+- `:focus` and `:hover` styles.

   - These are important as cues for keyboard users